-Moldova’s economy advanced 5.2 percent year-on-year in the three month to June of 2018, up from a 3.7 percent expansion in the previous period.
-Output rose faster for gross fixed capital formation (9.3 percent from 4.2 percent in Q1) while it slowed for household consumption (3.3 percent from 4.3 percent).
-Additionally, net trade contributed positively to growth, as exports rose 11.3 percent (13.6 percent in Q1) and imports went up at a softer 9.3 percent (11.6 percent in Q1).
-On a quarterly basis, gross domestic products expanded 1.7 percent, recovering from a 0.6 percent contraction in the first quarter.
-GDP Annual Growth Rate in Moldova averaged 3.20 percent from 1996 until 2018, reaching an all time high of 12.90 percent in the third quarter of 2013 and a record low of -7.40 percent in the third quarter of 1996.
+Moldova’s gross domestic product expanded by 3.9 percent year-on-year in the fourth quarter of 2018, following a 3.4 percent advance in the previous period.
+Main contributions to growth came from household consumption (+4.7 percent) and gross fixed capital formation (+3.6 percent).
+On the other hand, net trade contributed negatively to growth (-5.7 percent).
+On a quarterly basis, the economy grew 1.1 percent, easing from an upwardly revised 1.3 percent gain in the third quarter.
+Considering full 2018, the GDP expanded 4 percent, compared to a 4.7 percent rise in 2017.
+GDP Annual Growth Rate in Moldova averaged 3.22 percent from 1996 until 2018, reaching an all time high of 12.90 percent in the third quarter of 2013 and a record low of -7.40 percent in the third quarter of 1996.

 GDP Annual Growth Rate in Moldova is expected to be 3.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Annual Growth Rate in Moldova to stand at 2.90 in 12 months time.
 In the long-term, the Moldova GDP Annual Growth Rate is projected to trend around 2.60 percent in 2020, according to our econometric models.